Publication Ethics and Malpractice Statement

 - Agree to be accountable for all aspects of the work and ensure that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-COPE also provides extensive resources on authorship and authorship disputes, and we encourage anyone involved in editorial decisions to familiarize themselves with these resources.
+COPE also provides extensive resources on authorship and authorship disputes.
 We support our editors in dealing with any authorship disputes, including escalating or seeking advice on cases with COPE.
 We work with established and emerging industry standards to increase transparency in authorship (e.g., ORCID).
 We also support initiatives that enable transparency in authorship and contributorship, such as CRediT taxonomy.

 - text, illustrations, musical quotations, extended mathematical derivations, computer code, etc.,